Enoch-015/Hhackathon-app/README.md

 ```bash
 pnpm vision:run
 ```
 The command runs `python -m api.workers.vision_supervisor` within the FastAPI virtual environment.
+This is now optional if `AUTO_START_VISION_WORKER=1` because the API server launches the worker automatically, but keeping the script available is useful for debugging or custom deployments.
 By default it joins your LiveKit room using `LIVEKIT_URL`, subscribes to the walker’s camera stream, performs YOLOv8 segmentation, and posts decisions to `/api/navigation/decision` every ~500ms.
 Set the following env vars in `apps/api/.env` (or your shell) before launching:

 - `VISION_USE_LIVEKIT=1` to pull frames from LiveKit (set to `0` to fall back to `VIDEO_SOURCE` / webcam input).
 - `VISION_IDENTITY=vision-supervisor` so the worker is identifiable inside the room.
-- `FASTAPI_BASE_URL`, `VISION_API_TOKEN` for authenticated decision posts.
+- `FASTAPI_BASE_URL` (or `WORKER_FASTAPI_BASE_URL`), `VISION_API_TOKEN` for authenticated decision posts.
 - `YOLO_MODEL_PATH`, `VISION_MIN_CONF`, `VISION_COST_THRESHOLD`, `VISION_DISPLAY` for detection tuning.

 Ensure the LiveKit credentials (`LIVEKIT_URL`, `LIVEKIT_API_KEY`, `LIVEKIT_API_SECRET`) match the backend `.env` so the worker can mint its own access token.